 Are you ready to integrate social data into your CX program?
 First talk to your marketing team about the benefits of a more robust social listening strategy; chances are, they’ve been waiting for your call.
-And check out the Twitter website to read powerful case studies, find a list of Twitter Official Partners or get in touch with our team.
+And check out the Twitter website to read powerful case studies, find a list of X, formerly Twitter Official Partners or get in touch with our team.

 Finally, many companies find they benefit from an AI platform like Sprinklr that can help you manage and action the meaningful data points to ensure you gain the most benefit from your social listening strategy.